 A book takes a reader through every movement of the key roles – every emotion, every eyebrow raise, and dialogue.
 A play doesn’t have that luxury with the large audience sitting afar from the exhibit.

 Along with descriptions, consider excluding some dialogues.
-But be careful about what you remove.
-Not all character dialogues add up to the main plot, but they can bring out a message subtly to its audience.
+Be careful about what you eliminate.
+Not all character dialogues add up to the main plot but bring out a message subtly to its audience.
 Even a few words, one-word dialogues, or a silent gesture can bring a huge impact!

 Well, provided they love the story in the first place, of course.
 Some plays are obvious – Romeo and Juliet, Shakespeare’s series, Pinocchio, and Peter pan.
 The costumes for such plays immediately bring out the familiar story to its audience.

 But others are more story-oriented.
 So make sure to keep the order of significant events in the story to make it recognizable.
 Changing up the minute actions is fine, things that go unnoticed in the overall view.

 But try to stick to the storyline as close as possible and improvise only if necessary.
 It’s essential when speaking of how to convert a story into a play.